 Five years later, Brodeur set a new NHL record with his 48th win of the season.
-He fittingly beat the Philadelphia Flyers 3-2, to break the record previously held by Flyers’ legend Bernie Parent.
-Brodeur’s 48 wins were matched by Braden Holtby of the Washington Capitals during the 2015-16 season.
+He fittingly beat the Philadelphia Flyers 3-2 to break the record previously held by Flyers’ legend Bernie Parent.
+Braden Holtby of the Capitals matched Brodeur’s 48 wins during the 2015-16 season.

 Odds & Ends